ojayjonathan/ojayjonathan/README.md

 Hi, I'm Onderi Jonathan, an ambitious and enthusiastic software developer and designer.
 Passionate on delivering awesome web and mobile solutions.

-I'm a computer science student at Egerton University Kenya, who loves creativity, learning, growing and improving everyday.
-I am a constant learner and this helps me keep myself produtive and motivated.
+I'm a computer science student at Egerton University Kenya, who loves learning and improving everyday.
+I am a constant learner, which keeps me produtive and motivated.
 I also passionate with Machine Learning and Data Science.

 Specialized in Python, MySQL, Django,Flutter, ReactJs, Javascript, HTML and CSS.